carasiov/active_learning/docs/guides/usage.md

 - `/model/{id}` - Main dashboard (visualization + labeling)
 - `/model/{id}/training-hub` - Training controls and monitoring
 - `/model/{id}/configure-training` - Hyperparameter configuration

-### When to Use

-✅ **Use dashboard for:**
-- Interactive active learning sessions
-- Demonstrations and presentations
-- Real-time exploration of latent space
-- Rapid prototyping with visual feedback
-- Teaching and education

-❌ **Don't use for:**
-- Batch experimentation (use comparison tool)
-- Automated hyperparameter search (use comparison tool)
-- Production model training (use Python API)

 **Learn more:**
 - [Dashboard Overview](../../use_cases/dashboard/README.md) - Features, architecture, routing